pendulum-chain/spacewalk/clients/vault/README.md

 # Oracle

-The Stellar Oracle uses [Stellar-Relay](../stellar-relay-lib) to listen to messages from the StellarNode.
+The Stellar Oracle uses [Stellar-Relay](../stellar-relay-lib) to listen to messages from the Stellar Node.
 The Oracle collects and saves **`SCPStatementExternalize`** SCPMessages and its corresponding `TransactionSets`.

 ## Usage